How Soviet Scientists Domesticated the Siberian Silver Fox

 For millennia, dogs have lived side-by-side with humans.
 It took thousands of years to domesticate them.
 Cats have lived amongst humans for more than 4,000 years, but are still only considered semi-domesticated.
-But, it only took 35 years to domesticate the silver fox in Siberia.
-For the last 60 years, a team of Soviet geneticists have been running a unique biology experiment which gives us a real-time window into domestication in action.

-The Great Soviet Experiment
+The Legacy of the Soviet Experiment

 Create, Invent, Try!